 We also expect our managers to join appropriate industry initiatives and collaborations as part of their efforts towards effectiveness and efficiency in responsible investment.

 5. Managing conflicts of interest

-Any conflict of interest between us, as asset owners, and/or our agents (advisers, asset managers), should be monitored and managed appropriately.
+Any conflicts of interest between us, as asset owners, and/or our agents (advisers, asset managers), are monitored and managed appropriately.